HF 5093

 • The nurse will look at your CVAD every 8 hours to check the dressing.
 The nurse will also look for signs of infection such as: redness, tenderness or swelling.

-Ways You Can Help Protect Your CVAD
+Ways to Help Protect Your CVAD

 5093 image 3